 - Lemon Browning in Super Robot Wars Advance and Super Robot Wars Original Generation.
-Despite her Mad Scientist tendencies, she's generally without malice and kind enough with her creations, and you off her merely because she just have to fight for the side she's on.
+Despite her Mad Scientist tendencies, she's generally without malice and kind enough with her creations, and you off her merely because she just has to fight for the side she's on.
 Oh, and her relationship with Axel is genuine.
 Add up that she's Excellen Browning's Alternate Universe counterpart...

 - Originally in Advance, if you feel genuine enough, you can avoid attacking her in the last stage and go beat down Vindel, leaving Lemon's fate more open than surefire death.

 - Sophitia Alexandra starting from SoulCalibur IV goes to this path.
 Despite starting out as the holiest and purest of all fighters, her motherly instincts decreed her to protect her children who was under Soul Edge's influence, by protecting said weapon that she swore to destroy.
 There's a reason why she's crying in her official art in IV.

 - Her daughter Pyrrha gets the same treatment in Soulcalibur V. Being raised by Tira and manipulated into being a new host for Soul Edge, everything out of her mouth screams she doesn't want to do any of it.